Senators tell Trump administration to stop forcing payroll tax deferral on federal workers

 Federal workers will have taxes deferred under Trump’s order, sparking outcry they’re being treated as a ‘guinea pig’

-The forced nature of the president’s order drew frustration from roughly two dozen lawmakers led by Sen. Chris Van Hollen (D-Md.), who called it a “payroll tax scheme” and demanded answers in a sharply critical letter sent to the Treasury Department and the Office of Management and Budget, which are overseeing the deferral’s implementation.
+The forced nature of the president’s order drew frustration from about two dozen lawmakers led by Sen. Chris Van Hollen (D-Md.), who called it a “payroll tax scheme” and demanded answers in a sharply critical letter sent to the Treasury Department and the Office of Management and Budget, which are overseeing the deferral’s implementation.

 “We urge you to let federal workers and uniformed service members choose whether to defer their payroll tax obligations … rather than forcing them to participate,” Van Hollen wrote, along with Sens.
 Susan Collins (R-Maine), Charles E. Schumer (D-N.Y.), Bernie Sanders (I-Vt.) and 19 other lawmakers, all of whom are Democrats.